grab/front-end-guide/README.md

 ### Maintainability

-Code is read more than it is written.
+Code is read more frequently than it is written.
 This is especially true at Grab, where the team size is large and we have multiple engineers working across multiple projects.
 We highly value readability, maintainability and stability of the code and there are a few ways to achieve that: "Extensive testing", "Consistent coding style" and "Typechecking".

 ### Testing - Jest + Enzyme

 [Jest](http://facebook.github.io/jest/) is a testing library by Facebook that aims to make the process of testing pain-free.
 As with Facebook projects, it provides a great development experience out of the box.
 Tests can be run in parallel for faster speed and during watch mode, only the tests for the changed files are ran.
 One particular feature we like is "Snapshot Testing".
 Jest can save the generated output of your React component and Redux state and save it as serialized files, so you wouldn't have to manually come up with the expected output yourself.
 Jest also comes with built-in mocking, assertion and test coverage.
 One library to rule them all!

 React comes with some testing utilities, but [Enzyme](http://airbnb.io/enzyme/) by Airbnb makes it easier to generate, assert, manipulate and traverse your React components' output with a jQuery-like API.
-It is highly recommended to be used for testing React components.
+It is recommended that Enzyme be used to test React components.

 Jest and Enzyme makes writing front end tests fun and easy.
 It also helps that React components and Redux actions/reducers are relatively easy to test because of clearly defined responsibilities and interfaces.
 For React components, we can test that given some `props`, the desired DOM is rendered, and that callbacks are fired upon certain simulated user interactions.
 For Redux reducers, we can test that given a prior state and an action, a resulting state is produced.